alissa-huskey/python-class/docs/lessons/data-types/dictionaries.md

 pprint(book)
 ```

-You can avoid this error by pass the optional second argument `default`, which is the
+You can avoid this error by pass the optional second argument `default`.
+This
+works just like the default argument in the `get` method--the key value pair
-value to return if it is missing.
+will be removed if it exists.

 ```{code-cell} python
 :class: full-width